avine/formation-angular-base/doc/course/public/03__prerequisites.md

-## Typescript - Adding item to an Array
+## TypeScript - Adding item to an Array

 There are 2 ways of adding an element to an array